-The main goal of the section is to understand the molecular and biochemical basis for the regulation of natural killer (NK) cell activation in the context of different stimuli and to define the contribution of activating and inhibitory receptors to intracellular signals that dictate NK cell reactivity.
-NK cells are lymphocytes with important functions that include control of viral and parasitic infections, tumor surveillance, regulation of adaptive immunity through cytotoxicity and cytokine secretion, and stimulation of vascular remodeling in early pregnancy.
-Specificity in NK cell responses is achieved by a complex integration of signals from germ line-encoded activating and inhibitory receptors.
+The main interest of our lab has been the molecular basis of the regulation of human natural killer (NK) cell function in the context of different stimuli and the contribution of activating and inhibitory receptors to intracellular signals that dictate NK cell reactivity.
+NK cells are lymphocytes with important functions that include defense against viral and parasitic infections, elimination of tumor cells, regulation of adaptive immunity through cytotoxicity and cytokine secretion, and stimulation of vascular remodeling in early pregnancy.
+Fundamental knowledge on the regulation of natural killer cells can be applied to study their function in diseases such as cancer and malaria.

 Related Scientific Focus Areas

 Molecular Biology and Biochemistry

 View additional Principal Investigators in Molecular Biology and Biochemistry